Unpacking Propaganda in ‘Sorry for the War’

 Adam: When I started photographing the war in Afghanistan, I focused on the drama of kinetic operations.
 I remember seeing the image you made of a McDonald’s sign on a base in Iraq and it made me reflect.
 You weren’t just photographing for magazine assignments.
 You were looking for photographs that transcended the immediacy of photojournalism.

-Peter: Photojournalism was what got me into photography.
+Peter: Photojournalism is what got me into photography.
 I did my undergraduate degree at Yale, which has a very robust art department but not a photojournalism focus.
 I was quickly exposed to the American canon of photography about finding banal moments that transcend the seeming boringness of the moment itself.

 While I was attracted to photographing combat and wanted to prove myself for superficial, masculine reasons, I wasn’t enamored with it.
 I scared the hell out of my family and friends, and I found it increasingly hard to justify myself.
 It also didn’t feel instinctually right.
 I was looking at other photographers—you, for example, amongst others—as being better at this kind of photography than me.
 I needed to do it for myself.